Welcome to the sixth edition of “The Definitive Penis Size Survey“.

 With the rather impressive number of responses I have amassed since the inception of this survey in 1996, I have detected that, on average, there exists a strong relationship between erect penis length and height, as illustrated in Figure 9.

 For the purposes of demonstrating possible correlations between length and various hand and foot measurements, it became necessary to control for this phenomena by performing a partial correlation between length and the various measurements in question.

 The results of such an analysis are presented below.

-Figure 10 reveals the significant relationship between erect length
+Figure 10 above reveals the significant relationship between erect length and girth.

 As in all other sets, estimates were found to be independent of age, sexual orientation, number of male sexual partners, self ranked endowment status or contentment status.

-If you don’t find what you are looking for, consult the general
+If you don’t find what you are looking for, we will soon be discussing other options!